DizNicolasAmor/interviews-practice/RUST.md

 ### 15. How to handle error propagation between functions?

+Using the `Result` type.

+A function that can produce an error returns a `Result` enum, which can either contain an `Ok` value representing the successful result, or an `Err` value containing the error.
+The calling function can then use pattern matching to handle the error, either by propagating it further up the call stack or by handling it directly.
+The `?` operator can also be used to propagate errors automatically, allowing for concise error handling code.

 ### 16. What are Lifetimes in Rust and how they are used?

 ### 17. Give an example of a macro you have written or used?